terriko/sparklesecurity/Mission1.md

 What happens if you add random things onto the end of the url?

 Try putting "hi" at the end of that url, and you'll notice that it shows up in the web page.
+If it did not work for you, make sure Safari or your browser of choice did not change the url.
+It must start with http:// not wwww.

 This is when you should be excited, Agent Sparkle!
 If the web page displays something you added into it, there's a chance that it might be possible to inject a payload.

 ![Hi in your webpage](Mission1-hi.png "Hi in your webpage")

 Think about this a bit: every blog post, every comment field, many search boxes... the world could be your oyster, Agent Sparkle!
 There are a lot of